telerik/justmock-docs/getting-started/quick-start.md

 }
 ```

-The `Raises` call in the arrange step means: when `warehouse.Remove` is called, fire `ProductRemoved` with `"Camera"` and `2` as arguments.
-The test then asserts that the event handler captured those values.
+Here in the arrange step we set up that once the warehouse’s `Remove` method is called we will raise the `ProductRemoved` event with parameters "Camera" and 2.

 ## Wrapper Of Framework Assert